With the added pressure from Google to focus on page speed, the ‘speedability’ of your site is becoming an important part of your Web SEO strategy.

 - Linking out to other media – This can also be a cause of a slow page speed.
 Try not to link out to other media (eg images not hosted on your website).
 The only exception may be videos as these files tend to be quite large and may take up unnecessary bandwidth.

-- Use a slash (/) at the end of your links: If you put a ‘/’ after the end of your links, the server will immediately recognise it points to a directory.
+- Use a slash (/) at the end of your links: If you put a ‘/’ after the end of your links, the server will immediately recognize it points to a directory.
 This won’t make a huge difference to your site speed but every microsecond counts.

 Matt Cutts, the Principal Engineer at Google briefly explains in this Google Webmaster Help video how Google determines site speed.